 Post Doctoral Research Associate

-Research topic: Why does God save the King?
-A post-Arab Spring analysis of the survival of the Moroccan and Omani monarchie
+Research topic: A post-Arab Spring analysis of the survival of the Moroccan and Omani monarchies

 Emeritus Fellow in Latin American Politics, St. Antonys College